bryanwhiting/blog_deprecated/content/post/2017-06-20-blogdown-and-tranquilpeak-theme.md

 ### Adding a static About page

-I love the Trankquilpeak about popup page, but I wanted to have more than just a 10-word description.
+I love the Tranquilpeak about popup page, but I wanted to have more than just a 10-word description.
 Here's how you add one to the sidebar menu.
 The [blogdown docs](https://bookdown.org/yihui/blogdown/configuration.html) explain this.

 1. Add a file in `content/about.md`.
 1. Add the following menu link in `config.toml`.
 Note the default URL connects to `#about`, which is defined in `theme/hugo-tranquilpeak-theme/scr/js/about.js` and yields the cool pop-up.
 When you create `content/about.md` and run `serve_site()`, the file `public/about/index.html` is created.